Pimento Cheese Spoonbread

 Your Resident Gourmet, Atlanta

-Spoonbread is all about turning a few humble pantry staples into something worth celebrating.
+Spoonbread is all about turning a few pantry staples into something worth celebrating.
 Chefs Boot Camp alum chef Jennifer Booker makes hers extra special by incorporating pimento cheese into the base.

 - 2 tablespoons unsalted butter, softened